EssentialAI/essentialai.github.io/docs/mnist-4-neurons.md

 1. Implements 4-neuron image classification model for MNIST dataset.
 2. Provides reasons for difference in performance of above model and the baseline 10 neuron model.
 3. Extends the implementation of 4-neuron model to 16 classes.
-4. Explains reasons, possible heuristics for difference in performances.
+4. Explains reasons, possible heuristics for differences in performance.

 ## Introduction
 Our goal here is to perform Image Classification on the MNIST dataset using a neural network.
 Before proceeding to the code, this section discusses how neural networks learn.